DanielTakeshi/rl_algorithms/es/README.md

 It uses TensorFlow but maybe that's not even needed for our purposes?
 Because there are no gradients to update a network.
 (We have to do gradient ascent, but that's done explicitly here and I don't think autodiff is necessary.)
+Tensorflow and the GPU are mostly useful for the *forward* pass in RL, which is not even the most critical step.

 # Results